-10-1 CYPA 1933 section 34A
+10-1 Section 34A CYPA 1933

-- It is a fundamental part of the welfare principle that a child or young person appearing as a defendant at court is accompanied and supported by a parent or guardian. - 2.
-Section 34A(1) of the CYPA 1933 provides the court with the duty (in relation to defendants under the age of 16) and the power (in relation to those aged 16 or 17) to require a parent or guardian to attend court during all stages of the proceedings unless, and to the extent, that the court is satisfied that it would be unreasonable to require such attendance, having regard to all the circumstances of the case. - 3.
-Where a summons or requisition is served on a defendant under 18, the prosecutor or court officer who served it must serve a copy on a parent or guardian of the defendant as well: CrimPR 2020, r.7.4(8)(a).
+- 1. It is a fundamental part of the welfare principle that a child appearing as a defendant at court is accompanied and supported by a parent or guardian. - 2.
+Section 34A(1) CYPA 1933 provides the court with the duty (in relation to defendants under the age of 16) and the power (in relation to those aged 16 or 17) to require a parent or guardian to attend court during all stages of the proceedings unless, and to the extent, that the court is satisfied that it would be unreasonable to require such attendance, having regard to all the circumstances of the case. - 3.
+Where a summons or requisition is served on a defendant under 18, the prosecutor or court officer who served it must serve a copy on a parent or guardian of the defendant as well: r.7.4(8)(a) CrimPR 2020.
 The copy may impose a requirement on the parent or guardian to attend, or a separate summons or requisition may be issued for that purpose: r.7.4(8)(b). - 4.
-Where a local authority has parental responsibility for a child or young person who is brought before a court, the reference in s.34A(1) to parent or guardian is construed as reference to that local authority: s.34A(2).
+Where a local authority has parental responsibility for a child who is brought before a court, the reference in s.34A(1) to parent or guardian is construed as reference to that local authority: s.34A(2).